-PRINCIPLES OF RETAILING BUS 351 3 sem. hrs.
-Prerequisite: BUS 252
+BUS 351 PRINCIPLES OF RETAILING Prerequisite: BUS 252

 An introduction to the retailing function of marketing covering chain, franchise, and independent operations.
 Store location, purchase and leasing; inventory planning and control; buying and pricing; advertising, display, and selling; finance and personnel.